mpace965/degrees-of-separation/docs/project-backlog.md

 ####As a user I would like...
 1. that the app responds quickly (in less than 10 seconds of my query).
-1. to not have my Twitter information leaked or stolen (without my permission).
 1. be able to intuitively understand website layout.

 ####As a developer I would like...
 1. that the version control is well organized with with a release branch, a development branch, and a branch for each feature that gets merged into the development branch upon completion.
-1. have Twitter not limit how much we access their API.
 1. that release versions are tagged in version control.
 1. to have the user stories well organized and easily viewable.
 1. that the sprints be well planned out and manageable.
 1. to easily communicate within the group.
 1. make the algorithm as efficient as possible.
-1. make the algorithm use as few Twitter API requests as possible.
+1. make the algorithm use as few API requests as possible.
 1. be able to handle multiple requests at the same time.
-1. be able to deal with users trying to trick us (entering same name twice, people that don't exist, friendless Twitter accounts).
+1. be able to deal with users trying to trick us (entering same name twice, people that don't exists).